 Medications used in chemotherapy and radiation therapy for the treatment of cancer may also cause nausea, which is why the doctor may prescribe anti-emetics preemptively.

 How to stop it: If your medications are causing nausea, you should see your prescriber and inform them.
 Do not stop your treatment right away, as nausea caused by some medications, like antidepressants, will decrease overtime as your body gets used to them.
-Check out the natural remedies you can try to complement your current treatment.

 7. Food intolerance